-Ballet, jazz dance, and the "Dance for the Performing Artist" courses are offered at the Princeton Ballet School, a tenminute walk from the Westminster campus.
-Tap dance and the "Body Awareness" courses are taught on the Westminster campus.
+Ballet, tap, jazz dance, and the "Dance for the Performing Artist" courses are offered at the Princeton Ballet School, a ten-minute walk from the Westminster campus.
+The "Body Awareness" course is taught on the Westminster campus.

 MT101 Body Awareness (2)